 Pricing depends on the size of your real estate office and the number of agents you want to join (source).

 As you can already tell from the name, this commercial real estate listing website or platform is mainly specialized in office spaces.

-As a potential buyer or tenant, you can find listings in almost all larger cities of the U.S.
+As a potential buyer or tenant, you can find listings in almost all larger cities in the U.S.

 OfficeSpace has an inventory size of 570,000 (source).

-The total monthly traffic is 432,090 visits, which means on average less than 1 visit (0.75) per property per month.
+The total monthly traffic is 432,090 visits, which means, on average less than one visit (0.75) per property per month.